royalapplications/docs/src/r2021/royalts/advanced/tokens.md

 # Replacement Tokens

 ## What are Replacement Tokens?
-Replacement tokens are special variables which can be used in certain places to replace/insert data or information which is only available at execution time, such as starting a connection, executing a task in context of a connection, or creating an object from a template.
+Replacement tokens are special variables that can be used in certain places to replace/insert data or information which is only available at execution time, such as starting a connection, executing a task in the context of a connection, or creating an object from a template.

 ## Example
 Let's take a look at the built-in **Ping** task, which can be executed in context of a connection by right-clicking an existing connection and selecting the **Command Tasks -> Ping** command.